headshed-dev/headshed-dev.github.io/src/pages/uploadz/python-virtual-environments.md

 # What is a virtual environment?

-A virtual environment is a way to isolate a python project from the rest of the system.
-It is a way to have different versions of python and different versions of python packages installed on the same system without them interfering with each other.
+Python virtual environments isolate projects, letting you use different Python versions and packages without conflicts.

 # Why use a virtual environment?